Songkran Festival / 123rf

 In ancient times, the dates of Songkran and the Vernal Equinox would have been closer, but they have shifted due to an effect called procession, where the Earth wobbles on its axis over a 25,000 year period.

 The date was originally set by astrological calculations, but it is now fixed on 13 April.
 The festival may be extended if some of the celebrations fall over a weekend.

 In Thailand, New Year is now officially celebrated on January 1, in line with almost all other countries.
 Songkran was the official New Year until 1888, when it was switched to a fixed date of 1 April.
 It wasn't until 1940, that this date was then shifted to 1 January.

 The most famous aspect of the Songkran celebrations is the throwing of water.
+Indeed, Songkran is often known as the Thai Water Festival.
 The custom originates from spring cleaning aspect of Songkran.
 Part of the ritual was the cleaning of images of Buddha.
 Using the 'blessed' water that cleaned the images to soak other people is seen as a way of paying respect and bring good fortune.

 It also doesn't hurt that April is the hottest part of the year in Thailand, so being soaked is a refreshing escape from the heat and humidity.

 Nowadays Thais will walk the streets having 'water fights' using containers of water or water guns, or stand at the side of roads with a hose and soak any one who passes by.